yellowbyte/Reverse-Engineering-Journal/contents/tools/IDA_Tips.md

 ---
 #### *<p align='center'> Functions Window </p>*
 ---
-* Functions Window displays all the functions the binary uses: local functions, linked functions (e.g. [crt0](https://en.wikipedia.org/wiki/Crt0)), and dynamically-linked functions.
+* Functions Window displays all the functions the binary uses: local functions, statically-linked functions (e.g. [crt0](https://en.wikipedia.org/wiki/Crt0)), and dynamically-linked functions
 * dynamically-linked functions increase the disassembly's glance value and provide the reverser with more context to figure out what the surrounding code is doing since their original names can't be stripped away
   * __Glance value__: being able to quickly look over the code and have a general idea of what it is doing
 <div align='center'>
 <img src="https://github.com/yellowbyte/reverse-engineering-reference-manual/blob/master/images/tools/IDA_Tips/default_functions_window.png">
 <p align='center'><sub><strong>Functions Window example</strong></sub></p>
 </div>

-* By default, Functions Windows will only show the "Function name" column but you can expand it to see the other columns
+* By default, Functions Windows will only show the "Function name" column but you can expand it to reveal the other columns
   * __Segment__: segment that contains the function
   * __Start__: offset of the function within the segment
   * __Length__: function length in bytes